Mark C. Lee: Astronaut career

 Lee was a mission specialist on his third flight, mission STS-64, running from September 9–20, 1994.
 During this flight, he logged 6 hours and 51 minutes of EVA to test a self-rescue jetpack, undertook the first untethered spacewalk in 10 years and deployed and retrieved a solar science satellite.
 Lee's final flight was STS-82, running from February 11–21, 1997.
 This was the second Hubble Space Telescope maintenance mission and Lee again served as payload commander.
 He was a member of one of two spacewalk teams who installed two new spectrometers and eight replacement instruments, as well as replacing insulation patches over three compartments containing key data processing, electronics and scientific instrument telemetry packages.
 Lee's contribution amounted to three spacewalks totaling 19 hours and 10 minutes of EVA.

 Lee was scheduled to fly another mission to the International Space Station in 2000, but was replaced by Robert Curbeam for "undisclosed reasons" which news reports claimed related to a falling-out with "at least one of his superiors at the NASA's Johnson Space Center".
 Lee asked for the decision to be reconsidered, but was not reinstated.
 He retired from NASA in 2001.

 Personal life

-Lee secretly married fellow astronaut Nancy Jan Smotherman, whom he had met during training for their flight, in January 1991.
-They were the first (and so far only) married couple to fly together in space.
+Lee married fellow astronaut Jan Davis in January 1991.
+They were the first married couple to fly together in space, joined in 2022 by Sharon and Marc Hagle on Blue Origin's NS-20.
 They divorced in 1999.

-He subsequently married the farmer Paula Marie Simon.
+He subsequently married former Paula Marie Simon.
 They have three boys.
 In early 2006 Lee's family reunited with his birth grandmother, 77 years after his mother had been placed for adoption.